neffercarrillo/security-plus/notes/README.md

 ### Contracts and Agreements

-- basic contract establishes relationshio between two parties
+- basic contract establishes relationship between two parties
 - service-level agreement (SLA)
 - Memorandum of Agreement (MOA) formal and outline responsibilities
 - memorandum of understanding is a declaration of intent